 Post notices on the outside wall of the Contractor’s project office, and near the main entrances of the construction project.
 Protect postings from the weather.
 Locate postings so the public can safely read them without obstructing construction activities or the traveling public (for example, at an existing pullout).
 Do not use retroreflective signs for the SWPPP posting.
 Do not locate SWPPP signs in locations where the signs may be confused with traffic control signs or devices.
 Update the notices if the listed information changes.

 Track precipitation according to CGP Part 7.3.9.
 Submit the method to track precipitation to the Engineer for approval.

+Complete all setup and training required to implement SWPPPTrack.

+Complete the upload of the BMP inventory into SWPPPTrack.

 During Construction